Skip to main content

 Installation

 Download the binary for your platform, unzip it, and run it directly.
 The binary is self-contained with no additional dependencies.
-After downloading, unzip and make the binary executable:
+After downloading, unzip and make the binary executable.
+This example is for macOS arm64:

 Invocation